seanbecker15/Norigin-Spatial-Navigation/README.md

 #### `getCurrentFocusKey` (function) `() => string`
 Returns the currently focused component's focus key.

-##### `navigateByDirection` (function) `(direction: string, focusDetails: FocusDetails) => void`
-Method to manually navigation to a certain direction.
-I.e. you can assign a mouse-wheel to navigate Up and Down.
-Also useful when you have some "Arrow-like" UI in the app that is meant to navigate in certain direction when pressed with the mouse or a "magic remote" on some TVs.

 ##### `pause` (function)
 Pauses all the key event handlers.